The Amazing Journey of Lars Ahlfors' Fields Medal

 Ahlfors recalled the continuing trip in his \textit{CMJ} interview. \begin{quote} After getting to England finally, we then had to cross the English Channel to France.
 But waiting for the boat-train took a long time.
 We would take everything to the train station, where we sat on the train, waiting for the boat.
 At last they would come and tell us that there was no boat that night, and we would go back to the hotel.
 This was repeated perhaps ten times, until finally one day the boat came and the train truly left.
 This was in early 1945.
 London, of course, was being bombed by the V-2s and the children were very scared. \end{quote}

-Vanessa said that the German bombers and the V-2 rockets were coming in during the day at any time, and they could hear the big explosions.
+Vanessa said that the V-2 bombs were coming in during the day at any time, and they could hear the big explosions.
 But the father explained to the two girls that it was only the tires on the double-decker buses that were exploding, so as to pacify them.
-Then they proceeded to Paris, and from there took a train to Zurich.
-She remembered that they arrived in a hotel in Zurich, right before Easter.
+Then they proceeded to Paris, and from there took a train to Z{\"u}rich.
+She remembered that they arrived in a hotel in Z{\"u}rich, right before Easter.
 Her father had hidden a Swiss watch in a chandelier in the hotel, which was the Easter gift for Erna.

-Although Ahlfors said ``the Swiss legation was unforgettably helpful in securing lodgings in a luxury hotel'' when they were in Paris, which Vanessa identified as George Cinq, Ahlfors also said he ``cannot honestly say that [he] was happy in Zurich.
+Although Ahlfors said ``the Swiss legation was unforgettably helpful in securing lodgings in a luxury hotel'' when they were in Paris, which Vanessa identified as George Cinq, Ahlfors also said he ``cannot honestly say that [he] was happy in Z{\"u}rich.
 The postwar era was not a good time for a stranger to take root in Switzerland.''
 Vanessa didn't think the country was very welcoming to foreigners.
-From her perspective, people were very stingy.
-They had all saved up coal, but the apartment the Ahlfors family stayed in was not adequately heated because they didn't know the local practice.
-The youngest daughter of the Ahlforses, Caroline, was born in Zurich in November 1945.
-They put her in an orphanage, and she stayed there for three or four months until it became a little warmer.
+From her perspective, people were very stingy; they had all saved up coal.
+Because the Ahlfors family had just arrived, they didn't know the local custom and the apartment they stayed in was not adequately heated.
+The youngest daughter of the Ahlforses, Caroline, was born in Z{\"u}rich in November 1945.
+They put her in an orphanage, and she remained there for three or four months until it became a little warmer.
 Vanessa remembered that when Caroline came back from the orphanage, all of a sudden there was a big baby instead of the little one that they had seen.